The desperate families still torn apart by Covid rules - KESQ

 Tineke de Jong, a Netherlands-born single mother who lives in Oslo, Norway, can relate.
 The January death of her children’s paternal grandfather from Covid-19 in Italy was the only reason they were allowed to connect in person with family members on that side in more than a year.
 The experience held a sobering message she says her children, 4 and 8 years old, have picked up on.

 “That’s sad to have kids be confronted with that, that you’ll only be able to see your grandparents when they’re dead,” says de Jong, who hasn’t seen her own mother and father since December 2019.
-A trip to Norway for her parents is considered non-essential travel and visiting them in the Netherlands would require lengthy hotel quarantines for de Jong and her children.
+Her parents aren’t currently allowed into Norway and visiting them in the Netherlands would require lengthy hotel quarantines for de Jong and her children.

 Perhaps even more difficult for parents like de Jong are their children’s interactions with peers — like watching friends get picked up from school by their grandparents, while theirs still aren’t allowed to visit.